microsoft/vscode-docs/docs/containers/docker-compose.md

 ### Python

-For debugging Python with Docker Compose, first read [How to debug your app with Gunicorn](/docs/containers/debug-python.md#how-to-debug-your-app-with-gunicorn), then follow these steps.
+For debugging Python with Docker Compose, follow these steps:

 1. On the **Debug** tab, choose the **Configuration** dropdown, choose **New Configuration**, choose **Python**, and select the `Remote Attach` configuration template.